MrSpaar/markdown_spa/doc/pages/extensions/tailwind.md

 <link rel="stylesheet" href="/assets/style.css" />
 ```

-> You can skip all the configuration by running `markdown_spa add Tailwind`
+> You can skip all the configuration by running `markdown_spa add Tailwind`, note that this will delete `assets/style.css` if it exists.
 > [!NOTE]